airlock-presales/microgateway-running-example-WIP/scenarios/README-webprotect.md

 **Shared Gateway (Juice Shop & OIDC Demo)**

 - A single Gateway instance serves multiple applications.
-- Each application is attached via its own listener and `HTTPRoute`.
+- Each application is attached via its own `HTTPRoute`.
 - Simplifies management and TLS configuration for common demo or staging workloads.

 **Dedicated Gateway (Nextcloud)**